Hearse Driver: Job Description, Career Outlook and Salary

 Hearse drivers must also fulfill the licensure requirements for driving a commercial vehicle.
 No formal education is necessary, but the U.S. Department of Transportation's Federal Motor Carrier Safety Administration requires that any person wishing to operate a commercial vehicle must pass both written and driving tests and obtain a Commercial Driver's License (www.fmcsa.dot.gov).
 Licensees possess relevant automotive knowledge, including driving and reversing skills, pass a vehicle inspection, and know how to recognize and respond to hazardous road conditions.
 They may need to be trained in first aid and CPR.

-As of May 2012, the mean wage among all types of taxi drivers and chauffeurs was $25,140.
-Those drivers working for individuals and family service companies, such as funeral homes, earned a mean annual salary of $22,640 in May 2012, per the BLS.
-The highest paying states were reported as the District of Columbia, New York, and Nevada, with drivers earning more than $30,000 a year in each.
+As of May 2013, the mean wage among all types of taxi drivers and chauffeurs was $25,200.
+Those drivers working for individuals and family service companies, such as funeral homes, earned a mean annual salary of $22,650 in May 2013, per the BLS.
+The highest paying states were reported to be New York and Nevada, with drivers earning an average salary of more than $30,000 a year in each.

 Related to Hearse Driver: Job Description, Career Outlook and Salary